 Almond poisoning is unlikely if you are eating sweet almonds from a U.S.-grown almond tree, as opposed to bitter almonds, which can be deadly.

 Sweet Almonds and Cyanide

 Almond poisoning is unlikely if you're buying almonds from a U.S.-grown almond tree and sold at your local grocery store.
 Grocery store almonds, also known as sweet almonds, contain 25.2 milligrams of cyanide per kilogram of weight, according to a 2013 study published in International Scholarly Research Notices Toxicology.

 For perspective, a typical serving size of almonds is 1 ounce or 23 kernels, and 1 kilogram is equal to 35 ounces.
 The lethal dose of cyanide is 0.5 to 3.5 milligrams per kilogram of body weight.
-If you weigh 160 pounds, for the minimum lethal dose, you would need to eat 50 ounces of almonds or 1,150 kernels in one day to get the amount of cyanide necessary to be poisoned.
+If you weigh 160 pounds, for the minimum lethal dose, you would need to eat 50 ounces of almonds or 1,150 kernels in one day to get the amount of cyanide from almonds necessary to be poisoned.
 Cyanide absorbs through the respiratory tract, mucous membranes, gastrointestinal tract and skin, but it is then converted to the water-soluble molecule thiocyanate and excreted through the urine.

 If you've been exposed to a small amount of cyanide, you may experience dizziness, headaches, nausea, vomiting, rapid breathing and rapid heart rate.
 In large amounts, cyanide may cause convulsions, loss of consciousness, low blood pressure, slowed heart rate, respiratory failure and death.
 If you suspect cyanide poisoning, you need to go to the emergency room right away.
-The only course of treatment is a specific antidote.
+The only course of treatment for almond cyanide poison is a specific antidote.

 Bitter Almonds and Cyanide